linesma/Optimus-indicator-Depreciated-/README.md

 # Requirements
 - The appropriate version of Optimus-Switch for your desktop envirnoment [Optimus-Switch Repositories](https://github.com/dglt1).
 - libappindicator-gtk3 package from the Manjaro Community Repository.
+- libappindicator-gtk2 package from the Manjaro Community Repository.
 - libnotify package from the Manjaro Extra Repository.

 # Additional requirement for Gnome